 The 3-Legged Stool: An Approach to Retirement Confidence

-As a NYSLRS member with a defined benefit pension plan, you have reason to be optimistic about retirement.
+As a NYSLRS member, your defined benefit pension plan is a good reason to be optimistic about your finances when you retire.
+Your pension will provide you with monthly payments for the rest of your life.
 But there is more to a financially secure retirement than having a pension.
-Think of retirement security as a three-legged stool, with three parts working together to provide financial stability when your working days are over.
-Understanding each of these sources of income will help you better plan for your future and boost your retirement confidence.
+Understanding your potential sources of income will help you plan for your future and boost your retirement confidence.

 retirement confidence